Nuclear Regulatory Commission

 AB&R's solution to the client's ID verification issues was to create a custom application that would provide real-time verification of ID credentials and access authorization using wireless portable data terminals and Zebra P640i card printers.
 The enhanced features of the P640i enabled the issuance of highly secure ID badges that serve both as employee identification and access verification.
 While the current system utilizes barcode technology to verify each distinctive credential, it is designed to accommodate migration to new ID cards armed with UHF RFID technology.
 UHF RFID credentials enhance ID verification by leveraging time and distance as factors in data recognition and retrieval.

 AB&R deployed the new system and trained the security staff in its use faster than anticipated, with minimal disruption of daily plant and security operations.
-Within a few weeks of installation, the security staff issued tamper-proof, personalized Zebra card-printed badges to the plant's entire population--some 2,500 employees, contractors, and vendors.
+Within a few weeks of installation, the security staff issued tamper-proof, personalised Zebra card-printed badges to the plant's entire population--some 2,500 employees, contractors, and vendors.

 Today, anyone seeking entry to the client's facility must first present their ID badge, printed and encoded by a Zebra Card Printer, to a security guard.